pybind/pybind11_bazel/README.md

 To test a `pybind_extension`, the most common approach is to write the test in python and use the standard `py_test` build rule.

+Provided targets:

+ - `@pybind11//:pybind11_embed`: Automatically adds required build flags to embed Python.
+   Add as a dependency to your `cc_binary`.

+   `@pybind11//:pybind11_embed` currently supports Python 3 MacOS/Ubuntu/Debian
+    environments:
+   - pyenv
+   - pipenv
+   - virtualenv

+   If `pybind11_embed` doesn't work with your embedded Python project, add `@pybind11` as a dependency to your `cc_binary` and [follow the instructions
+    for manually retrieving the build flags](https://docs.python.org/3/extending/embedding.html#embedding-python-in-c).

 ## Installation

 In your `WORKSPACE` file: